Information Disclosure in Accordance with the TCFD

 Climate change can present major physical risks from rising temperatures to more intense weather events.
 From a business perspective, while the transition to decarbonization poses a risk that could have a significant impact on the Group’s business operations, business domains, and product concepts, we recognize that the implementation of appropriate countermeasures will provide opportunities to strengthen our corporate structure, improve competitiveness, and develop new markets and business opportunities.

 In recognition of these circumstances, in March 2022, the Tsubaki Group announced its support of the Task Force on Climate-related Financial Disclosures (TCFD).
 Utilizing the information disclosure framework recommended by the TCFD, which includes the risks and opportunities posed by climate change, we will identify and evaluate our own risks and opportunities and reflect the relevant countermeasures in our business strategies.
-Moreover, we will proactively disclose all relevant information on these initiatives.
+Moreover, we will proactively improve upon and disclose all relevant information on these initiatives through dialogue with stakeholders to enhance our corporate value.
+We also reviewed the content of our disclosures in March 2025.

 * TCFD (Task Force on Climate-related Financial Disclosures): A task force that was established by the Financial Stability Board (FSB) in response to a request made at the G20 Finance Ministers and Central Bank Governors Meeting.